- Behavior Management

 ConsUltimately, it may be more helpful for teachers than students -- as an organizational tool, it's great, but kids may not learn the right lessons.

-The teacher dashboard contains a list of classes with the option create a new class, to start and existing class, edit that class, clone that class, or view reports from that class.
+The teacher dashboard contains a list of classes with the option to create a new class, start an existing class, edit that class, clone that class, or view reports from that class.

 Common Sense Reviewer

 With bright colors, fun avatars, and sound effects, Class Charts will engage for the elementary students it's meant for, and simple design makes it easy for teachers to implement.

 Class Charts has the potential to help students learn how to monitor their own behavior in the classroom; its points system is motivating and effective.
 However, this success may or may not transfer to other situations.

 The Class Charts website provides tips and help all throughout the process of setting up a class and has a user FAQ community.

 Class Charts creates reports at both the class and student level that can help you track behavior patterns and provide assistance when discussing behaviors with both parents and students.
 It also lets members of the school community be part of the process through the collaboration tool.
 By providing parents access to their child's profile, the site can promote a team effort between home and school to support a student.
 Still, Class Charts has the potential to emphasize a carrot-and-stick style of classroom management and is very teacher-centric, which isn't supported in all schools.Read more Read less